Municipal Excellence Awards

 - Public Works - Award applications in this category address a wide variety of projects and efforts, such as environmental management, planning and land use, transportation, utilities, parks and recreation, and energy resource management.

-Cities may submit one entry in each of the five subject categories, but judges may move entries between categories.
-More than one application in a single category may result in disqualification.
+2022 Update: Cities can submit multiple entries in each of the five subject categories, but judges may move entries between categories.
 Each entry should demonstrate a proven record of effectiveness and evidence that the program has achieved its goals.

 The awards program is open to all Texas Municipal League member cities.
-Each city can submit one award application in each subject category, for a total of five applications.
-Entries must describe programs or projects brought to conclusion or showing significant results between November 1, 2019, and June 1, 2021.
+Each city can submit multiple award applications in each subject category.
+Entries must describe programs or projects brought to conclusion or showing significant results between November 1, 2020, and June 1, 2022.

 Applications will only be accepted through Texas Municipal League's (TML) online award application website: https://tml.awardsplatform.com/.
 Mailed applications will not be accepted.